 Here you will find information you need to drive in Ireland and also below we have itemised some useful information when renting your car with us and resources to information you may require.
 We are fully aware of the importance of your car rental to you.
 If you are travelling on business or for pleasure we want to ensure that you receive the very best service and vehicle possible.
 Please browse through the following Frequently asked questions if you are looking for further detail on your impending car rental.
 We look forward to assisting you.

 We want you to enjoy your car rental and visit to Ireland as much as possible.
 On this page we have detailed some, perhaps obvious, but necessary Road Safety Information.

 Your Irish Car Rental's vehicle will be provided to you in good condition, you, as the driver of the vehicle are responsible for ensuring that the vehicle, whilst in your care, is roadworthy and safe.
 We would suggest checking, Tyres, Brakes, Vehicle operation, Lights and other essential items before driving the car.
 Irish Car Rentals vehicles are covered by a fully comprehensive AA roadside assistance cover.
-Should you experience difficulty or require more information please contact us immediately.
-Do Not Drive a vehicle which may be unsafe.
+Should you experience difficulty or require more information please contact Irish Car Rentals immediately.

 Drink driving is not tolerated and severe penalties are imposed on people who have a legal reading of over 80mg per 100ml of blood.
 This equates to approximately one Pint of Beer.
 Please do not attempt to drive whilst under the influence of Alcohol.